yohasebe/code-packager/README.md

 ### Features

-- 📦 **Comprehensive Code Packaging:**
+- 📦 **Comprehensive Code Packaging and Unpacking:**
-  - Handles various file types and sizes, allowing you to include or exclude specific extensions, respect `.gitignore` rules, and optionally zip archive the resulting JSON file for efficient storage and sharing.
+  - `code-packager` handles various file types and sizes, allowing you to include or exclude specific extensions, respect `.gitignore` rules, and optionally zip archive the resulting JSON file for efficient storage and sharing.
+  - `code-unpackager` restores the packaged JSON back to its original directory structure, making it easy to manage and modify your codebase.
-- ⚙️ **Customizable Output:**
+- ⚙️ **Customizable Output and Restoration:**
    - Control the level of detail and structure of the generated JSON file by including or excluding files of particular extensions, tailoring the output to your specific Language Model (LLM) and use case requirements.
+   - Seamlessly restore the directory structure and file contents from the JSON file, ensuring consistency and ease of use.
 - 🤖 **Structured JSON Output for LLM Interpretation:**
    - Formats the packaged codebase into JSON, enabling easy interpretation by Language Models (LLMs) for advanced analysis and code-related tasks.
 The structured organization facilitates seamless integration with various LLMs.
 - 😀 **Easy Installation and Usage:**
    - Available as a Homebrew formula for macOS users and supports manual installation on various platforms.
-The script offers a range of options to customize the code packaging process, providing flexibility and control over the output.
+The scripts offer a range of options to customize the code packaging and unpacking process, providing flexibility and control over the output.
 - 🖼️ **Binary File Handling:**
    - Automatically omits the contents of binary files for efficiency, ensuring that only relevant code is included in the packaged output.
 This feature streamlines the code packaging process and enhances the usability of the resulting JSON file.